chaytonmin/Survey-Autonomous-Driving-in-Unstructured-Environments/README.md

 ## 📌 Introduction

-The ultimate goal of autonomous driving development is to free the driver from the need to pay attention in any road environment.
-However, there is relatively less research on autonomous driving for unstructured outdoor environments due to challenges such as environmental variability and scene complexity.
-Autonomous driving in unstructured outdoor environments is critical for a wide range of applications, such as agriculture, mining, and military.
-This paper provides a review of autonomous driving in unstructured outdoor environments, covering aspects from dataset, mapping and localization, perception to planning.
-Challenges and future research directions are also analyzed.
-This review aims to promote research in autonomous driving for unstructured outdoor environments.
+Research on autonomous driving in unstructured environments is less advanced than in urban settings due to challenges like environmental variability and scene complexity.
+These environments—such as rural areas and rugged terrains—pose unique obstacles that are not common in urban areas.
+Despite these difficulties, autonomous driving in such contexts is crucial for applications in agriculture, mining, and military operations.
+Our survey reviews over 200 papers, covering datasets, mapping and localization, environmental perception, path planning, end-to-end driving solutions, and associated challenges.
+We also discuss emerging trends and future research directions.
+This review aims to consolidate knowledge and encourage further research in this field.

 ## Survey Papers for Autonomous Driving in Unstructured Environments